-Please refer to left hand column of this page, there are links to permit applications, contractor licensing, and statistical permit data.
+Please refer to left hand column of this page, there are links to permit applications and statistical permit data.

 - Storage Buildings exceeding over 200 sq ft